Ykai-f/wiki_yuekai_fr_BMCU/home.md

 >Update 4th June :
 >📢 Firmware Update Notice –**A Series** - **01.05.00.00**
 >✅ This update does not affect the functionality of BMCU.
 You can safely update your printer without concerns regarding BMCU compatibility.
->⚠️ However, this firmware does impact third-party integrations such as Oracle Slicer and Home Assistant.
+>⚠️ However, this firmware does impact third-party integrations such as Orca Slicer and Home Assistant.
 {.is-success}